Yesterland

 Cascade Peak is not just a show scene on the Mine Train ride.
 It’s a Frontierland landmark, enjoyed by guests on the Mike Fink Keel Boats, Mark Twain, Sailing Ship Columbia, and Indian War Canoes, as well as from Tom Sawyer Island.

-Cascade Peak premiered at Disneyland as part of the Mine Train through Nature’s Wonderland, which opened May 28, 1960, replacing the Rainbow Caverns Mine Train (1956-1959).
+Cascade Peak premiered at Disneyland as part of the Mine Train through Nature’s Wonderland, which opened May 28, 1960, replacing the Rainbow Caverns Mine Ride (1956-1959).

 Reporter Harold Heffernan quoted Walt Disney on Nature’s Wonderland in a Toledo Blade article, April 6, 1960: